-- Parental meeting with Head of Key Stage to reflect on behaviour and strategies for improvement. - Head of Key Stage report for 4 weeks (this may be extended, subject to review). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: - $\circ$ Lunchtime detention - After-school detention for up to 45 minutes - $\circ$ BSR referral for up to 3 days
+- Parental meeting with Head of Key Stage to reflect on behaviour and strategies for improvement. - Head of Key Stage report for 4 weeks (this may be extended, subject to review). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: - o Lunchtime detention - After-school detention for up to 45 minutes - o BSR referral for up to 3 days

-Partnership and Support Report - up to 6 weeks
+Partnership and Support Report

-- Parental meeting with HoL - Partnership and Support report for up to 6 weeks, monitored by Head of Learning - If Partnership and Support is not successful, proceed to PSP.
+- · Parental meeting with HoL - Partnership and Support report for up to 6 weeks, monitored by Head of Learning - If Partnership and Support is not successful, proceed to PSP.